atzuur/scripts/README.md

 # scripts
-**Batch scripts that use FFmpeg for various video processing related purposes**
+**Batch/Powershell scripts that use FFmpeg for various video processing related purposes**
 > ***!!
 AMD GPUs currently not supported !!***

 # usage